koutaiba141/Koutaiba_Snack_AiAgent/Koutaiba_snack/README.md

 This project is an AI-powered agent that uses a local Llama3 model and a FastAPI backend to interact with a Supabase database.

-## ⚠️ Security Warning

-This project contains sensitive information in the `.env` file.
-This file is included in the `.gitignore` file, but you should ensure that you have not accidentally committed this file to a public repository.

-**Do not share this project on GitHub without first removing the sensitive information from the `.env` file and ensuring it has not been committed to your git history.**

 ## Architecture

 The project is composed of the following components: